 - How to engineer data protection in a disruptive technology

-- What does a practical Data Engineering Compliance Management Plan look like?
+- How a practical Data Engineering Compliance Management Plan looks like

 - What contribution could the Data Protection Officer make in data protection engineering?